Considerate Flying Tips

 When flying, it takes a village to make the experience as positive as possible for everyone.
 Stepping on to a plane, you know it will mean spending a certain amount of time packed into a relatively confined space and sharing that space with a disproportionate number of people.
-It’s important for plane passengers to be patient, respectful, and courteous to one another.
+Long gone are the airplanes of the “good old days” with plenty of leg and arm space.
+Today, it’s important than ever for plane passengers to be patient, respectful, and courteous to one another.

 Here are a few things we can all do to be considerate flyers.

-Don’t overdo it with fragrances.
+- Don’t overdo fragrances.
 Cologne, perfume, and aftershave may smell great in small doses, but they can become overpowering in larger amounts.
-The strong aroma of a perfume, cologne, or aftershave can sometimes be more bothersome than body odor.
+The strong aroma of a perfume, cologne, or aftershave can be more bothersome than a natural body odor.
 Plus, there are people who are allergic to fragrances and could become sick if seated next to someone who is bathed in one.

-Be realistic about overhead bin space.
-Most airplane passengers have something to put in the overhead bins.
+- Be realistic about overhead bin space.
+Most airplane passengers have something to store in the overhead bins.
 Those of us with larger items that take up a whole lot of space should consider checking them instead of trying to squeeze the items into an overhead bin.

 - Do not monopolize armrests.
 The general non-spoken rule is that passengers seated in middle seats get to use two armrests since they do not have a window or wall to lean on or an aisle to stretch out in.
 Of course, there may be times when folks seated in a window or aisle seat need to use one of the middle armrests.
 Having a considerate, relaxed attitude is best when dealing with armrests.